 Instructions

-- In a sauté pan or shallow pot, combine the coconut milk, 1 cup water, sugar, and salt.
-Stir and bring to a boil.
+- In a wide pan, combine coconut milk, water, sugar, and salt.
+Bring to a boil.

-- Add the drained rice to the boiling coconut mixture and stir.
-Lower the heat, then cover.
-Cook for about 15 minutes, or until most of the liquid is absorbed, stirring occasionally.
-Remove from the heat and let cool slightly before wrapping.
+- Add the drained rice and stir.
+Lower the heat, cover, and cook for about 15 minutes, stirring now and then, until most of the liquid is absorbed.
+Let cool slightly.

-- Let the suman cool slightly before unwrapping.
-Serve with a sprinkle of sugar or a drizzle of latik or coconut caramel sauce.
+- Let the suman cool for a bit before you unwrap them.
+Serve with sugar or latik.

 Notes